Berardi1/Backend-behave-request/README.md

 ### Creating a virtual env with using the Python3 baked module `venv`.
-I'd recommend to create a Virual Env to avoid interfering other Python project on your local , although it is optional due to it does not impact the behavior of this implementation.
+I'd recommend to create a Virtual Env to avoid interfering other Python project on your local , although it is optional due to it does not impact the behavior of this implementation.
 For more information please visit [this documentation](https://docs.python.org/3/library/venv.html).

 0. Clone this repository.
 1. Move to the cloned repository's directory.